-Bike rental can be included in this trip (Pittsburgh start only) at $200/bike.
-If you will not be returning to Pittsburgh, there is a D.C. drop-off fee of $99/bike with a secure location (such as a hotel) or $125/bike if our shuttle must meet you.
+Bike rental can be included in this trip (Pittsburgh start only) at $245/bike through Bike the Burgh.
+If you will not be returning to Pittsburgh, there is a Cumberland drop-off fee of $99/bike.

 All rental bikes come equipped with rear rack, rear panniers (2), handlebar bag, DIY tool kit (multitool, tubes, patch kit) pump, bell, headlight, lock, and helmet.
 Most bikes have 2 bottle cages; small frames (for heights 5’4″ and shorter) have space for just 1 bottle cage.

 If you can box and rebuild your bike on your own, and if you have good bike cases for shipping, BikeFlights.com or another shipping method can be much cheaper than renting a bike.
 If you need help boxing and rebuilding a shipped bike, we can direct you to bike shops along the trails which can assist you for a fee (usually $40-75/bikes).